simolus3/drift/docs/content/en/docs/platforms.md

 To ensure that your app ships with the latest sqlite3 version, also add a dependency to the `sqlite3_flutter_libs` package when using `package:moor/ffi.dart`!

+{{% alert title="A note on ffi and Android"  %}}
+> `package:moor/ffi.dart` is the recommended moor implementation for new Android apps.
+  However, there are some smaller issues on some devices that you should be aware of:

+  - Opening `libsqlite3.so` fails on some Android 6.0.1 devices.
+This can be fixed by setting `android.bundle.enableUncompressedNativeLibs=false` in your `gradle.properties` file.
+    Note that this will increase the disk usage of your app.
+See [this issue](https://github.com/simolus3/moor/issues/895#issuecomment-720195005) for details.
+  - Out of memory errors for very complex queries: Since the regular tmp directory isn't available on Android, you need to inform sqlite3 about the right directory to store temporary data.
+See [this comment](https://github.com/simolus3/moor/issues/876#issuecomment-710013503) for an example on how to do that.
+{{% /alert %}}

 ## Web

 _Main article: [Web]({{<relref "Other engines/web.md">}})_